MegaPiggy/OWRichPresence/README.md

 ## Translations
 The language you have your game set to will also be what language the rich presence will show up in.
-Currently only English, French, Spanish, and German are supported.
+Currently only English, French, Spanish, German, and Polish are supported.

 ## Mod Support
 There is custom icon support for the following other mods: